Vasari Corridor: map and logistics

 Is the Vasari Corridor open?

-The refurbishment work carried out includes the necessary renovation of its historic premises, alongside the installation of present-day energy-efficient lighting and air conditioning.
-The renovated Corridor will, the Uffizi Gallery authorities state, guarantee full accessibility and compliance with current safety standards.
+The extensive refurbishment includes the renovation of the historic structure, the installation of energy-efficient lighting, and the addition of modern air conditioning.
+The renovated Corridor now ensures full accessibility and meets all current safety standards.

 Stay in touch